Devon Care Homes Nursing Education Forum

 We are extremely pleased to announce the launch of a special social care clinical education forum.

-DCHC has collaborated with Indago Development and Southern Healthcare to bring a series of learning sessions for registered nurses and other clinicians working in and with social care.
+DCHC has collaborated with Indago Development to bring a series of learning sessions for registered nurses and other clinicians working in and with social care.

 We have long been noting member feedback around the support for registered nurses working in our part of the sector and are pleased to be able to offer a solution.